 Bulls-Eye was established in 2012 when Kate McBeath (an HR professional) saw a need for a low-cost, digital career assessment for young people.
 Initially, Bulls-Eye partnered with schools around New Zealand to offer the Future Pathways Assessment tool.
 In 2016 Kate started working with schools in Australia to pilot and adapt the tool to best suit Australian students.

 In 2018 Career Central and Bulls-Eye formed a partnership to provide integrated career management and assessment solutions for secondary schools.
 We currently work with over 130 secondary schools (in New Zealand and Australia) and have over 150,000 student users on the platform.

 Sue Hancock – Director, Career Central

 Sue holds an undergraduate degree in Science with a Graduate Diploma in Teaching from the University of Waikato, as well as a Graduate certificate in Career Development from Auckland University of Technology.
 Sue has 25 years’ experience in education with eight years’ experience in career guidance.

 Kate holds an undergraduate degree in Psychology & Management and a post-graduate Diploma in Business (HRM) from The University of Auckland.
 Prior to setting up Bulls-Eye, Kate spent 15 years working in consulting, organisational development and human resources in a number of local and international businesses.

-Career Central has the backing of a team of over 15 developers and support staff at their base in Matamata, New Zealand where all three of Tim’s technology businesses (Career Central, Mata Digital and LuminateOne are located).
+Career Central has the backing of a small team of developers and support staff at their base in Matamata, New Zealand.
 In addition, in Australia, we partner with Wonde (for school data connection) and Amazon Web Services (for server hosting).